Khovanov homotopy type, periodic links and localizations: Equivariant Khovanov homology

 with the differential $d_{\Hom}^{n}(f) = d_{D}^{\ast} \circ f - (-1)^{n} f \circ d_{C}^{\ast}$.
 If $P^{\ast}$ is a projective resolution of a cochain complex $C^{\ast}$ and $I^{\ast}$ is an injective resolution of $D^{\ast}$, then

-Recall that to any topological group $G$ we can associate a contractible space $EG$ equipped with the free action of $G$.
+Recall that to any discrete group $G$, we can associate a contractible space $EG$ equipped with the free action of $G$.
 By $BG = EG/G$ we denote the classifying space of $G$.
-For a $G$-space $X$ and any $G$-module $M$ we define the \emph{Borel equivariant cohomology} of $X$
+For a $G$-space $X$ and any finitely generated $R[G]$-module $M$ we define the \emph{Borel equivariant cohomology} of $X$\mpar{(62) we replaced $G$-module by $R[G]$-module to clarify that we work with algebraic and not topological objects}

 where $C^{\ast}_{r}(X)$ denotes the cochain complex associated to the cellular cochain complex $C_{\ast}(X)$ of $X$ using the convention described above.
 In particular, we have $C^{\ast}(X;R) = \Hom^{\ast}_{R}(C^{\ast}_{r}(X);R)$.